supervisely/developer-portal/app-development/apps-with-gui/video-labeling-tool-app.md

 As you can see, the `event` object contains all the required information, so validation in the tutorial is just one example of what you can do with your application.
 That means that you can also do some other stuff, for example, process the labels or copy the video to another project, etc. So, your app can do anything you want.

 ## Step 4.
-Preparing config.json file
+Preparing the config.json file

 Now, when we're ready to start testing our app, we first need to prepare the config.json file, so our app can be launched directly in the Video Labeling Tool.
 You can find a lot of information using the config.json file [here](https://developer.supervisely.com/app-development/basics/app-json-config/config.json).
 In this tutorial, we will pay attention to the specific key in the file: